-This report includes a series of questions on each of these areas and the response we have received from the Authority's management.
-We ask the Audit Committee to consider whether these responses are consistent with its understanding and whether there are any further comments it wishes to make.
+This section includes a series of questions which we have posed and the response we have received from the Authority's management.

+The Audit and Risk Committee should consider whether these responses are consistent with its understanding and whether there are any further comments it wishes to make.